BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - **Shared data:** Design without shared data as much as possible, otherwise decide about how to secure the shared data
 - **Race conditions:** Avoid race conditions inherent in the interface by providing functions for complete operations (e.g., top_and_pop) rather than for operation steps (e.g., top, pop)
 - **Deadlocks:** Minimize the opportunities for deadlocks by designing the data structure, the interface and locking scheme carefully and avoiding nested locks
-- **Serialization:** If its worth design wait-free, otherwise lock-free, otherwise with fine-grained locks
+- **Serialization:** If its worth design wait-free, otherwise lock-free, otherwise with fine-grained locks, otherwise consider redesigning
 - **Granularity:** Achieve the deepest possible level of granularity in case of lock-based approach
 - **Cache effectivity and false sharing:** Optimize the cache usage while avoiding the false sharing